-Frederic Rzewski’s contribution is impossible to sum up gracefully: Indeed, the list of those who truly have the measure of the man and his output must be an unusually short list indeed.
+Frederic Rzewski’s contribution is impossible to sum up gracefully.
+Indeed, the list of those who truly have the measure of the man and his output must be an unusually short list indeed.

 The People United Will Never Be Defeated! is firmly established in the canon, an epic set of variations performed and recorded by elite concert pianists.
-Modern superstar Igor Levit included The People United next to Bach’s Goldberg variations and Beethoven’s Diabelli variations in a deluxe release on Sony Classical.
+Modern superstar Igor Levit included The People United next to Bach’s Goldberg variations and Beethoven’s Diabelli variations for a deluxe release on Sony Classical.
 However, anything apparently straightforward about a typical “great composer” narrative is quickly undone when comparing Levit’s award-winning release with Rzewski’s own performance from the same year, where he played the whole thing on an upright at a Pittsburgh fish market.
 The flyer for that event is the greatest gig poster of all time.

-For the DTM survey Write it All Down, The People United is ranked alongside Ives’s Concord Sonata, the Copland Variations, and the Barber Sonata.
+In the DTM survey Write it All Down, The People United is ranked alongside Ives’s Concord Sonata, the Copland Variations, and the Barber Sonata.

 When composers or practitioners oriented towards notation try to move American music forward, rhythm usually takes a distant second place.
 In the context of a substantial fully-notated score, only a few have understood African-based techniques.
 The CD North American Ballads & Squares argues for Rzewski’s inclusion in the Scott Joplin, James P. Johnson, and George Gershwin side of the lineage, with powerful pulsation found in the composer’s own performance and groovy written-out syncopations accessible to interpreters who are less rhythmically gifted.

 The scores of both Squares and North American Ballads are bundled together as part of the Zen-On Piano Library.